dvyukov/go-fuzz/README.md

 should be smaller than 5%, otherwise fuzzer can miss new interesting inputs.
 And finally ```uptime``` is uptime of the process.

+### Random Notes

-Some additional notes. go-fuzz-build builds the program with gofuzz build tag, this allows to put the Fuzz function implementation directly into the tested package, but exclude it from normal builds with ```// +build gofuzz``` directive.
+go-fuzz-build builds the program with gofuzz build tag, this allows to put the Fuzz function implementation directly into the tested package, but exclude it from normal builds with ```// +build gofuzz``` directive.

+If your inputs contain a checksum, it can make sense to append/update the checksum in the ```Fuzz``` function.
+The chances that go-fuzz will generate the correct checksum are very low, so most work will be in vain otherwise.

 Go-fuzz can utilize several machines.
-To do this, start master process
+To do this, start master process separately:
-separately:
 ```
 $ go-fuzz -corpus=examples/png/corpus -workdir=~/png-fuzz -master=127.0.0.1:8745
 ```
 It will manage persistent corpus and crashers and coordinate work of slave processes.
 Then run one or more slave processes as:
 ```
 $ go-fuzz -bin=./png-fuzz -slave=127.0.0.1:8745 -procs=10
 ```